How to Make Homemade Elderberry Syrup

 - Step 4: Place syrup in a glass jar and refrigerate to use daily.
 You may also can or freeze the syrup for later use.

 Now that you have an easy, homemade recipe for elderberry syrup you can try making your own.
-You should also try our recipe for making elderberry jelly which is another way to naturally boost Vitamin C. Using homemade natural remedies during cold and flu season is a great way to keep your body naturally healthy for a low cost!
+You should also try our recipe for making elderberry jelly which is another way to naturally boost Vitamin C.

 Sources: